The Best Solar Panels for RV (Guide & Review)

 What We Don’t Like

-• DURABLE & SPLASH-PROOF: The ETFE-laminated case is durable enough to extend the lifespan of the solar panel.
-It is IP65 water-resistant that will protect from water splashing (Do not place it under the rain, or to soak in water).
-The zippers on the pocket can hold the power cords, and cover the power port.
+- Durable & Splash Proof: A fully durable, ETFE-laminated case extends the overall lifespan of the Solar Panel - the IP65 water-resistant rating completely protects against water splashes (Note: do not place under the rain, or soak in water).
+Moreover, useful zippers on the pocket can hold the power cords, and also cover the power port.

 WindyNation 100 Watt Solar Panel Kit